Skip to content

 Matrix decomposition & co

-We plan to support various matrix decompositions like eigen, lu, qr, and svd.
+We plan to support additional matrix decompositions like lu, qr, and svd in the future.

 Deep neural network